aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/findoptions/_index.md

 ### setCaseSensitive(boolean) {#setCaseSensitive-boolean-}

+<b>@deprecated.</b> Please use the 'caseSensitive' property instead.
 Indicates if the searched string is case sensitive.

 ```javascript
 setCaseSensitive(value: boolean) : void;